-You will just visit 3 tombs of the opened tombs; your guide will recommend you best 3 tombs for you to visit.
+You will just visit three tombs of the opened ones; your guide will recommend you the best three tombs to visit.

 The temple is now called Al Deir El Bahary, which means in English (the northern monastery) because the temple was used by the Christians for a while.

 It is really amazing temple, you will like and enjoy it.

 You will finish or start your tour in the west bank by a photo stop at Colossi of Memnon, two impressive statues (18 meters) high, left from a huge temple built by Amenhotep III.

 They are now called Memnon, after the name of Agamemnon.
 When the statues were hit by an earthquake in 27 B.C., they used to make whistles when the windblown into the cracks.
 These whistles were heard by Greek travelers who thoughts the whistles to be the voices of the mother of Agamemnon cries him.